adnanebnz/react-mysql-crud/README.md

 ## How to use :

-- make sure to craete your own .env file in the backend folder and put the values respecting the .env.example file
+- make sure to create your own .env file in the backend folder and put the values respecting the .env.example file
 - run ```npm i``` on both backend and client folders.
 - make sure to create a database that has this structure :